itsabubakar/MyUnsplash/Readme.md

 ## Process
 ### Backend
-I have a an express server setup with routes and controllers.
+I have an express server setup with routes and controllers.
 Models and schema set up connected to mongo db, and using mongoose default validation.

 ### Frontend
 I have vite setup with react typescript.